gitter-badger/auth-middleware/readme.md

 ## Default Usage

-The package makes use of _two_ decoupled middleware implementations:
+To use this package, you create **two middleware layers**:
-- `TokenMiddleware` for (JWT) token decoding
+- a **token-decoding** middleware that decodes encoded JWT present in the request and verifies its authenticity
-- `GenericMiddleware` for token assertion (authentication & authorization)
+- and a **middleware that authorizes** the request by asserting the presence of the decoded token

-Use `AuthWizard` for convenience:
+Use `Dakujem\Middleware\AuthWizard` for convenience:
 ```php
 /* @var Slim\App $app */
 $app->add(AuthWizard::assertTokens($app->getResponseFactory()));